Noah-Everett/ANNIE_GPVM/bin/README.md

 - 1000 events per g4dirt/GENIE file
 - 500 events per WCSim file
 - 600 identical runs
 - Will result in 600 files, each with 500 events.
-Thus 300,000 events propigated.
+Thus 300,000 events propagated.

 ## `run_g4dirt.sh`

 ### About
 `run_g4dirt.sh` is used to run Robert Hatcher's `g4annie_dirt_flux` (executable is in `$B` and source code is in `$BA` and `$RH`).
-`g4annie_dirt_flux` is used to propigate final state GENIE particles until they either reach the ANNIE detector (`TWATER_LV`/`TWATER_PV`) or dont.
+`g4annie_dirt_flux` is used to propagate final state GENIE particles until they either reach the ANNIE detector (`TWATER_LV`/`TWATER_PV`) or dont.
 There is no Grid runnable script for this program.
-For each GENIE file conaining 1000 events, the program run time is ~40 sec.
+For each GENIE file containing 1,000 events, the program run time is ~40 sec.

 ### Usage
 ```
 run_g4dirt.sh -r=<run number (or numbers using `*`.
 Ex: \`-r='4*'\`)>
               -i=</path/to/input/genie/files/dir>
-              -n=<number of events per genie file to propigate>
+              -n=<number of events per genie file to propagate>
               -g=</path/to/geometry/file.gdml>
               -o=</path/to/output/dir>
               -h|--help